gwtproject/gwt-site/src/main/markdown/gettingstarted.md

 http://lcoalhost:8080
 ```

-Now, the application is running in super dev mode.
-You will see something like this in the browser:
+Yet, the application is running in super dev mode.
+You see something like this in the browser:

 <div class="screenshot"><a href="images/mywebapp.png"><img src="images/mywebapp.png" alt="Screenshot" width="42%"/></a></div>

 ## Make a few changes<a id="change"></a>

 Let's change the label of the button.
-Because this is something on the client side, we need to locate the source code in the client module of the project.
+Because this is something on the client side, we need to locate the source code in the client module.
-The source code is located in the `mywebapp-client/src/main/java/com/mycompany/mywebapp` subdirectory.
-The source code is located in the `App.java` class.
+The source code is located in the `mywebapp-client/src/main/java/com/mycompany/mywebapp` subdirectory and the source in the `App.java` class.

 Look inside `App.java`.
 Line 42 constructs the "Send" button.